jsbin/learn/public/blog/heartbleed.md

-# Heartbleed on JS Bin
+# Heartbleed and JS Bin

 If you've not heard about [Heartbleed](http://heartbleed.com), means that **potentially** all your passwords can be compromised.
 This isn't a bug that's specific to JS Bin, it affects most sign in forms that go over HTTPS.
 Yes, it's **that** scary.